bitforce/Pruner/README.md

 ###### example
 ```
-$ clean . -d '.ropeproject .cache .eggs' -f '\*.pyc \*.swp dump.tt'
+$ pruner . -d '.ropeproject .cache .eggs' -f '\*.pyc \*.swp dump.tt'
-$ clean 4 -f \*.class -d .ropeproject
+$ pruner 4 -f \*.class -d .ropeproject
 ```

 Note
 ---
-Installation assumes you are within the _Clean_ project directory.
-You must always run the clean command from the project root unless specifying the levels of subdirectories you are under.
-Running `man clean` will also bring up useful information about the command.
+Installation assumes you are within the _Pruner_ project directory.
+You must always run the pruner command from the project root unless specifying the levels of subdirectories you are under.
+Running `man pruner` will also bring up useful information about the command.

 The long options do not work; rather they are stated simply for clarification.

 **Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linu platforms**

+Update : 11-21-17
+---
+Turns out everything this does can essentially be done in one line using the `find` command and the `-prune` option (_go figure_); however, if you do find this more useful, then I'm glad your appreciation does this project some justice.

 License
 ---